📅 May 2026✍️ Dynamic Business Consultancy⏱️ 8 min read

 What Are the HMRC Penalties for MTD Non-Compliance?

 Miss a quarterly submission deadline and you receive a penalty point.
-Reach four points and a **£200 financial penalty** is issued.
-Points accumulate from there — and HMRC’s enforcement is becoming progressively stricter, not more lenient.
+Reach four points and a £200 financial penalty is issued.
+Points continue to accumulate from there.

 The soft landing for late quarterly update penalties covers the 2026/27 tax year only.
-From **2027/28 onwards**, penalty points accrue from the first missed deadline with no grace period.
+From 2027/28 onwards, penalty points accrue from the first missed deadline with no grace period whatsoever.

-For late payment penalties — there is **no soft landing at all.** Late payment penalties apply from April 2026 in full.
+There is no soft landing for late payment penalties.
+They apply from April 2026 in full.
 From 2027, day 15 and day 30 penalties are scheduled to increase from 3% to 4% of the outstanding amount.

-And for businesses found to be deliberately non-compliant with MTD VAT requirements — HMRC can apply penalties of **up to 100% of understated VAT.**
+For businesses found to be deliberately non-compliant with MTD VAT requirements, HMRC can apply penalties of up to 100% of understated VAT.
+The enforcement window is closing.

 - Maintaining records in spreadsheets not connected to MTD-compatible bridging software